sodaguzzler/sodaguzzler/README.md

 - 👋 Hi, I’m @sodaguzzler
 - 👀 I’m interested in: video games, technology, coffee
 - 🌱 I’m currently learning: PostgresSQL, SWIFT and Azure.
-Thank
 - 💞️ I’m looking to collaborate on Anything,: I can learn from.
 - 📫 How to reach me:
 - 📧 Sodaguzzler@lhschool.net